RohitDhankar/learn-flask/aws_instance/aws-cli_update.md

 - Mobile App - Or you might want to allow a mobile app to use AWS resources, but not want to embed AWS keys within the app (where they can be difficult to rotate and where users can potentially extract them).
 - Active Directory -- Sometimes you want to give AWS access to users who already have identities defined outside of AWS, such as in your corporate directory.
 Or, you might want to grant access to your account to third parties so that they can perform an audit on your resources.

+- Similar to an IAM user, an IAM role is used to permit specific operations in AWS, but roles don’t have any credentials associated with them, and any user can assume a role, thereby gaining access to the necessary AWS service.

 ```
 ```
 #